 Medically reviewed by Jamie Johnson, Registered Dietitian Nutritionist (RDN)

 Butternut Squash Baby Food

-This butternut squash puree is a super simple recipe that involves roughly 5 minutes of hands-on time 🖐!
+This butternut squash puree is a quick and simple recipe that involves roughly 5 minutes of hands-on time! 🖐

-The rest of the time, we let the oven do all the hard work.
-Cuz why would we work harder 💪 when we can work smarter 🙋♀️!
+We’ll let the oven do all the hard work for the rest of the prep time.
+Cuz why should we work harder 💪 when we can work smarter? 🙋♀️

-Butternut squash contains of calcium, folate, vitamins A and C and fiber and is considered one of the very best first foods for baby!
+Butternut squash contains calcium, folate, fiber, and vitamins A and C and is considered one of the very best first foods for baby.